We will keep you updated on all things to support your business during this time.

 This page is updated each Tuesday following the WBECFL Window webinar.
 Please continue to check back.

 We are here for you!
 Let us know how we can help and stay tuned for more virtual resources from us.

 Take care and stay healthy!

-Orlando Health has launched a new website specifically designed for those in the business community returning to normal operations.
+Orlando Health has launched a website specifically designed for those in the business community.
 The site features tips and best practices from their experts.
 Topics include facts about COVID-19, proper handwashing, surface cleaning, mask wearing, social distancing and self-screening.
 Additionally, businesses can also learn about some of their consultative services related to medical care such as:· COVID-19 Virtual Visits· COVIDE-19 hotline· Workplace assessment· Expert guidance· Testing and· ScreeningVisit their website for more information: www.orlandohealth.com/businessready

 >Things you should know about the new CARES (Coronavirus Aid, Relief, and Economic Security)

 Click here for more information.